 How about one that lasts up to 20 days on a single charge?
 Huami (who also provides wearable technology for Xiaomi) made it cost less, weigh less and didn’t compromise on its features.

-Amazfit Arc remained simple and minimalist with its design.
+The Amazfit Arc has remained simple and minimalist with its design.
 There is a 0.42-inch scratch-resistant OLED touchscreen display but the touch surface is limited to the bottom section of the screen.
 The display comes on the upper portion and it is vulnerable to sunlight to some extent.

-The case is made of aluminium and polycarbonate, where the band is made out of soft rubber.
+The case is made of aluminum and polycarbonate, where the band is made out of soft rubber.
 This device is so light-weight (only 0.02kg) that you would soon forget that you are wearing something.
 Overall, it is durable and willing to provide good longevity.

 An important feature is that it is rated IP67 against water and dust.
 Which means that it can hold against water splashes, dust and quick submerges.
 It would have been amazing if it had swimming compatibility.